Mounting Track & Competition DOT Tires(Lea en español)

 **While Hoosier Tire doesn't list specific tire mounting instructions, mounting them as identified will reduce the possibility of a visible tread splice.

 Between Session Tire Inspections

 Tire inspections between sessions should be used to confirm if any of the tire's tread compound splices have become visible.
 If a visible tread splice is detected during tire inspections, the tire should be repositioned in such a way to use the vehicle's wheel spin while accelerating or resistance during braking to close the splice rather than continuing to open it.
-While this may cause the tread splice to become visible on the other tire used on the same axle, the inspections and rotations should be repeated until tire has worn out.
+While this may cause the tread splice to become visible on the other tire used on the same axle, the inspections and rotations should be repeated until the tire has worn out.

 Continued use of a tire with a visible tread splice in the same wheel position will cause the tread compound to tear downstream from the splice, forcing the tire to be removed from service.
 The tires on very high horsepower cars should be rotated side-to-side between every session as preventative maintenance.